 This three-man band—composed of vocalist/songwriter/guitarist/keyboardist Mark Foster, bassist Cubbie Fink, and drummer Mark Pontious—proved this on its first-ever performance in Manila last Saturday night, October 8, at the Smart-Araneta Coliseum.

 The Los Angeles-based group was pushed to visit the country by its Filipino fans, who communicated their enthusiasm for the band’s music via social networking sites Twitter and Facebook.

-Prior to coming to the Philippines, Foster the People stopped over at other Asian countries, India and Thailand, as part of its world tour.
+Prior to coming to the Philippines, Foster the People has made its stop in other Asian countries, like India and Thailand, as part of its world tour.

 FILIPINO CONNECTION.
 In a press conference held earlier that day at the EDSA-Shangri La hotel in Mandaluyong, Mark proudly talked about his “connection” to the Filipinos.

 “My grandfather lived here in the ‘40s.
 My dad lived here for two years in the ‘70s.

 “I’m the third generation Foster that’s coming to the Philippines.
 I am so thrilled to be here.”

 The band’s front man narrated to the press that his grandfather served in the military and that his dad was “in a village in the Peace Corps hours away from Manila.”

 He related this funny anecdote: “My dad went to Baguio in the ‘70s.